Insta360 Official Store Sale | SAVE UP TO 15%

 Motorcycle-Specific Features

-Modern action cameras now include smart features that can greatly improve the riding experience, such as dashcam mode, gesture control, and voice commands that work even with a full-face helmet.
+Modern cameras now include features built for riders: dashcam mode, gesture control, and voice commands that work with a full-face helmet.
+Currently, reliable voice control is primarily supported by Insta360 and DJI models—not GoPro.

 Night & Low-Light Performance